-A candidate who has passed in "Theory" (Part A) but has not completed or failed in "Practicum" (Part B) will be permitted at his/her option to carry forward the marks obtained in "Theory" to three subsequent semester examination.
-The candidate is required to revise his grade in the "Practicum" (Part B) only in areas he / she has not completed or failed.
+A candidate who has passed in 'Theory' (Part A) but has not completed or failed in 'Practicum' (Part B) will be permitted at his/her option to carry forward the marks obtained in 'Theory' to three subsequent semester examination.
+The candidate is required to revise his grade in the 'Practicum' (Part B) only in areas he / she has not completed or failed.
 Candidate exercising this option shall be eligible for the grade.

-iii) A candidate who fails in "Theory" (Part A) and fails in "Practicum" (and Part B), will be required to put in 50% attendance in the subsequent year at the College from which he appeared for the University Examination and completes the work of "Practicum" (Part B) in which he /she has failed and reappears in the theory course of "Theory" (Part A).
+iii) A candidate who fails in 'Theory' (Part A) and fails in 'Practicum' (and Part B), will be required to put in 50% attendance in the subsequent year at the College from which he appeared for the University Examination and completes the work of

-iv) The candidate has to complete the B.Ed programme within four years from the date of admission and no extension is permissible.
+- 'Practicum' (Part B)in which he /she has failed and reappears in the theory course of 'Theory' (Part A). - iv) The candidate has to complete the B.Ed programme within three years form the date of admission and no extension is permissible as per NCTE norms.